 This post on cake dummies (also know as fake cakes or dummy cakes) is a beginner article for those who are new to the world of cake decorating.

-If you have heard the word ‘cake dummy’ but not sure what it is or how it is used in cake decorating, you will get your answers here.
+If you have heard the word ‘cake dummy’ or 'dummy cake' but not sure what it is or how it is used in cake decorating, you will get your answers here.

 What Are Cake Dummies?